-With the discussion above, a few points can now be made assuredly.
-First, Henry was responsible for the influential plan that placed several buildings along a long rectangle centered on Nassau Hall, including his own home.
+Based on the above discussion, a few points can now be made assuredly.
+First, Joseph Henry was responsible for the influential Princeton Campus Plan that placed several buildings along a long rectangle centered on Nassau Hall, including his own home.
 Henry’s plan allowed for an unobstructed view of Whig and Clio Halls as seen from Nassau Street.
 The fact that the central Princeton campus is not cluttered with buildings is rightly credited to Joseph Henry.
-Second, Charles Steadman drafted the plans for Henry’s house, and had earlier designed and built a different professor’s house of a similar style.
-Given that the Joseph Henry House so closely resembles others that Steadman built in Princeton, including those constructed before Henry ever arrived in Princeton, argues that Steadman was involved in the design ― but this is not conclusive.
-Lastly, the House is remarkable because of its distinguished occupant and the connection to the early history of electromagnetism, but not because of its design or designer.
+Second, Charles Steadman drafted the plans for Henry’s house, and had earlier designed and built another professor’s house in a similar style.
+Given that the Joseph Henry House so closely resembles other houses that Steadman built in Princeton ― including some constructed before Henry arrived in Princeton ― proves, arguably, that Steadman was involved in its design; however, this is not conclusive proof.
+Lastly, the Henry House is remarkable because of its distinguished occupant and connection to the early history of electromagnetism, but not necessarily because of its design or designer.

 Acknowledgements

-We thank Daniel Linke of the Mudd Manuscript Library at Princeton University for his expert assistance in this study.
-We thank Architect Jeffrey Clarke for useful discussions.
-Mr. Clarke was responsible for the 1999 restoration of the Joseph Henry House.
-Ms. Janet Temos, a former research asssistant with Prof. R. J. Clark, provided guidance that helped us find many original documents.
-Ms. Constance Greiff is thanked for reviewing an early draft of the manuscript.
-Finally we are appreciative of the Smithsonian archives for providing access to original Joseph Henry documents on deposit at the Smithsonian.
+We thank Daniel Linke of the Mudd Manuscript Library at Princeton University for his expert assistance with this study.
+We thank Architect Jeffrey Clarke for useful discussions; Mr. Clarke was responsible for the 1999 restoration of the Joseph Henry House.
+Ms. Janet Temos, a former research assistant to Prof. R. J. Clark, provided guidance which helped us find many original documents.
+Ms. Constance Greiff is thanked for reviewing an early draft of our manuscript.
+Finally, we are appreciative of the Smithsonian Archives for providing access to original Joseph Henry documents on deposit in the Smithsonian.